hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july03.jpg "The monster of Aleutian Islands")

     Daily progress: 152 km (82 nm)
-    Distance to Victoria: 4,704 km (2540 nm)
+    Distance to Victoria: 4,180 km (2,257 nm)

 ##### 0500
 What is this strange sensation on my skin?
 Like it is being caressed.
 It’s also moving the water?
 WIND!
 Lots of it!
 We are heading northeast at a pleasantly refreshing 5 kn!
 Pino is zooming!
 It looks like this patch of wind will stay with us for today.
 I am really looking forward to hitting our unofficial halfway mark.
 We've been looking at it for too long now, it laying ahead, teasing us with its unattainableness.
-We will reach you yet!
+I am as sick of not crossing it, and equally as sick of writing about not crossing it.

 We set up food goals for each milestone.
 Halfway means opening a bag of gobou (burdock root) and renkon (lotus root), a mix we bought at a specialty grocery store in Shimoda.
 It was pricey, but it is shelf-stable and looks delicious!
 I am looking forward to it.